 - Punch dough down.
 Turn onto lightly floured surface; divide in half.
 Roll one portion into a 16x12-in. rectangle.
 Spread half of the filling over dough to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a short side; pinch seam to seal.
 Place seam side down on a greased baking sheet; pinch ends together to form a ring.

 - With scissors, cut from the outside edge to two-thirds of the way toward the center of the ring at 1-in. intervals.
 Separate strips slightly; twist to allow filling to show.
 Melt the remaining butter; brush over ring.
 Sprinkle with sesame or poppy seeds.
 Repeat with remaining dough and filling.
 Cover and let rise in a warm place until doubled, about 45 minutes.

-- Bake at 350° for 20-25 minutes or until lightly browned.
+- Bake at 350° until lightly browned, 20-25 minutes.
 Remove from pans to wire racks to cool.

 Nutrition Facts1 slice: 118 calories, 6g fat (3g saturated fat), 30mg cholesterol, 169mg sodium, 14g carbohydrate (3g sugars, 0 fiber), 2g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.